Lincoln High School, Portland, OR from outside front entrances

 Meanwhile Leo and a series of other students stayed in class.
 He said, “The boycott and walkout are stupid.
 What do we get from the walkout?
 Nothing.
 We lose whatever we would have learned during the day and have lots of unexplained homework to finish.”

-That week I incorporated readings about Henry David Thoreau and the principles of non-violent civil disobedience, but Leo was unmoved, arguing with his classmates that life and death wars and taxes going to promote slavery were completely different matters and those arguments made Thoreau an interesting but irrelevant benchmark for boycotting.
+That week I incorporated readings about Henry David Thoreau and the principles of non-violent civil disobedience, but Leo was unmoved, arguing with his classmates that life and death wars and taxes going to promote slavery were completely different matters.
+Those arguments made Thoreau an interesting but irrelevant benchmark for boycotting classes.
 Plus Leo added, “What am I willing to go to jail for?
 Not this issue.”

 Continuing along with next few projects, including his mission statement and his lifeboat project, Leo was adding to his class reputation as an independent thinker.
-He liked the arts, especially theatre and he said he was considering trying out for the fall play.
-By October I thought we were reeling Leo into the fabric of the school.
-He was wearing well with his classmates and his selfie had the two faces of Janus on it.
+He liked the arts, especially theatre and he said he was considering trying acting.

-Then suddenly teachers received notice of his withdrawal from school.
+Then suddenly the teachers received notice of his withdrawal from school.

 Another outsider who “left the system,” this one hurt.
 I felt Leo was making such progress and, as a teacher, I was making a difference.
 Things are seldom as they appear on the surface and families are complicated.
-I hope Leo is in a better place.
+I hope Leo is in a better place, continuing to challenge the status quo.